RSS: Current usage

-Several major sites such as Facebook and Twitter previously offered RSS feeds but have reduced or removed support.
-Additionally, widely used readers such as Shiira, FeedDemon, and particularly Google Reader have been discontinued as of 2013 having cited declining popularity in RSS.
+Several major sites such as Facebook and Twitter previously offered RSS feeds, but have reduced or removed support.
+Additionally, widely used readers such as Shiira, FeedDemon, and particularly Google Reader, have all been discontinued as of 2013, citing declining popularity in RSS.
 RSS support was removed in OS X Mountain Lion's versions of Mail and Safari, although the features were partially restored in Safari 8.
-Mozilla removed RSS support from Mozilla Firefox version 64.0, joining Google Chrome and Microsoft Edge which do not include RSS support, thus leaving Internet Explorer as the last major browser to include RSS support by default.
-Google Podcasts has proven to be a popular podcast service using RSS.
+Mozilla removed RSS support from Mozilla Firefox version 64.0, joining Google Chrome and Microsoft Edge [Legacy] which do not include RSS support.

-Since the late 2010s there has been an uptick in RSS interest again.
+Since the late 2010s, however, there has been an uptick in RSS interest again.
 In 2018, Wired published an article named "It's Time for an RSS Revival", citing that RSS gives more control over content compared to algorithms and trackers from social media sites.
 At that time, Feedly was the most popular RSS reader.
-Chrome on Android has added the ability to follow RSS feeds in 2021.
+Microsoft Edge (New) on Windows and Google Chrome on Android added the ability to follow RSS feeds as of 2021.